-Puppy diarrhea can be caused by diet-related problems, but it can also be caused by more serious puppy health problems such as worms and bacterial and viral infections.
+Puppy diarrhea can be the result of diet-related problems.
+But it can also arise from more serious puppy health problems, such as worms and bacterial and viral infections.

 Persistent diarrhea can lead to dehydration, so if your puppy has diarrhea, make sure that she is hydrated.
 If the diarrhea persists for over 24 hours, take her to the vet.

-Another common puppy illness symptom is vomiting, which, similar to diarrhea, can be diet-related but can also be due to worms or infections.
+Another common puppy illness symptom is vomiting.
+Similar to diarrhea, vomiting can be diet-related but can also be due to worms or infections.
 Vomiting can also lead to dehydration.

 If the vomiting does not stop within 12 to 24 hours, take your puppy to the vet.

-Occasional constipation is not a serious concern, especially if the constipated puppy is eating normally and does not show any other illness symptoms, such as abdominal pain, lethargy, etc., just give it a couple of days and see what happens.
+Occasional constipation is not a serious concern.
+This is especially so if the constipated puppy is eating normally.
+Also, if the puppy does not show any other illness symptoms, such as abdominal pain, lethargy, etc., just give it a couple of days and see what happens.

-In this case, make sure that the puppy has sufficient exercise and is provided with a lot of fresh clean water to drink.
+Make sure that the puppy has sufficient exercise.
+Also, give the puppy a lot of fresh clean water to drink.

 On the other hand, if the constipated puppy is straining to poop but fails to produce anything, or if she seems to be in pain, then you should take her to the vet immediately.
 It may be possible that she has swallowed something and has an intestinal blockage.

-One rather common cause of puppy coughing is kennel cough, characterized by a dry, hacking cough and followed by gagging or retching at the end of a coughing spell, the puppy usually will gag or retch.
+One rather common cause of puppy coughing is kennel cough.
+Puppies with kennel cough have a dry, hacking cough.
+At the end of a coughing spell, the puppy usually will gag or retch.

-Coughing in puppies can also be caused by allergies, respiratory problems as a result of pneumonia and influenza.
+Coughing in puppies can also be caused by allergies, or respiratory problems as a result of pneumonia and influenza.

 More seriously, coughing may be an indication that the puppy has an infection, such as distemper, or heartworm.

-If your puppy’s cough does not go away within a week or so, get him checked out by a vet.
+If your puppy’s cough does not go away within a week or so, get him to a vet.

 Other illness symptoms that pose puppy health concerns include fever, lethargy, appetite loss, dehydration, and hypoglycemia.
 Visit respective pages to learn more about the possible causes of these symptoms.

 Common Puppy Illnesses